 - Step 4-Drizzle oil on the carrots and potatoes.
 Season them with salt and pepper.

 - Step 5-Bake in 425°F oven for 15 minutes.
-Toss the vegetables and bake an additional 15 minutes or until the chicken is lightly brown and has reached a temperature of 165°F. If the vegetables are done before the chicken, remove them from the pan and keep them warm.
+Toss the vegetables and bake for an additional 15 minutes or until the chicken is lightly brown and has reached a temperature of 165°F. If the vegetables are done before the chicken, remove them from the pan and keep them warm.

 Don't miss these tips